ajayvohra2005/greengrass-tutorial/README.md

 This is an [AWS IoT GreenGrass](https://aws.amazon.com/greengrass/) advanced tutorial for following use cases:
   - Deploying a web service using [Docker Application Deployment](https://docs.aws.amazon.com/greengrass/latest/developerguide/docker-app-connector.html) connector
-  - Deploying a Lambda function in AWS IoT GreenGrass
   - Deploying an AWS IoT device using Docker Application Deployment coneector

 ## Hardwware and OS requirements